Navigation menu

 Each year, Europe generates 450–500 million tonnes of C&DW, at least one-third of which is concrete.
 The European Commission is taking action to improve recycling rates through the upcoming Circular Economy Act, which aims to:

-• Accelerate the shift toward a circular construction model.
+• Accelerate the shift towards a circular construction model